stevexero/social_links_profile/README.md

 - I learned that I'll have to get better with a screen reader.
 I think I'd really like to sit with someone who relies on methods of accessibility to browse the web.

+- I learned that the "region" role is not necessary for section elements

 ### Continued development

 I will be adopting Tailwind as my main source for styling, so I'll be diving deeper into that.
 I'd also like to dig deeper into how a page is broken up in terms of accessibility and how screen readers navigate through them.